Graduate Admission Requirements

 The M.F.A. is a three-year, 60 credit, in-residence studio program that combines contemporary critical engagement with technical proficiency.

 All students in the M.F.A.
 Studio Art program are fully supported.
 We are able to provide full assistantships to all of our M.F.A.’s.
 The assistantship includes a full tuition waiver and a stipend that will increase next year to $15,000 annually, plus a Graduate Fellowship in the amount of $4,000 per year, for a total package of $19,000 of support per year

 Students enter the program in one of 6 media areas - ceramics, drawing, painting, photography, printmaking and sculpture.
 While it is expected that students will have a strong interest in their chosen medium, they are encouraged to explore other media and work across disciplines.
 The curriculum is designed to support a variety of approaches to art making, accompanied by rigorous inquiry and research.

 How to Apply

-There is a two step application process.
+The application is a 2-step process.
 Each applicant must apply to BOTH of the following:

 - The Graduate School & International Education